On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

 \subsection{Greenberg realizations}

-Our reference for this is Greenberg \cite{greenberg-1961}.
-We will stay close to Greenberg's notation, and in particular \emph{in this section we use the letter $R$ to denote a ring scheme}.
-So let $S$ be a scheme and $R\to S$ a ring scheme over $S$.
-Hence $R$ represents a sheaf of rings on the Zariski-site over $S$, and thus defines a covariant functor
+Our reference for this is \cite{greenberg-1961}, and we stay close to the notation used there.
+Let $S$ be a scheme and $\mathbf{R}\to S$ a ring scheme over $S$.
+Then $\mathbf{R}$ represents a sheaf of rings on the Zariski-site over $S$, and thus defines a covariant functor